-Our clinics typically open in the early morning hours and close in the late afternoon or early evening hours.
+Our clinics typically open in the early morning hours (around 6 AM) and close in the late afternoon or early evening hours (around 5 PM).
 The schedules for each section of the clinic vary based on the skills, qualifications, and experience of the volunteers in those sections.
 If you can only volunteer for part of the day (a half day or less), please let us know so we can plan accordingly.
 Please remember to review the times you're expected to arrive for your specific section of the clinic too.

-Medical Volunteers: We are in need of Medical Doctors, Doctors of Osteopathic Medicine, Nurse Practitioners, Registered Nurses, Licensed Vocational Nurses, EMTs, Chiropractors, and Acupuncturists.
-The medical section provides screenings, general health checks, and other basic services.
+Medical Volunteers: We are in need of Medical Doctors, Doctors of Osteopathic Medicine, Nurse Practitioners, Registered Nurses, Licensed Vocational Nurses, Nutritionists, EMTs, Chiropractors, and Acupuncturists.
+The medical section provides screenings, general health checks, health education and diabetes counseling, and other basic services.
 They also help stabilize patients so that they can undergo their dental or vision procedures.

-Dental Volunteers: We are in need of General Dentists, Oral and Maxillofacial Surgeons, Dental Hygienists, Dental Assistants, Dental X-Ray Technicians and Dental Students.
+Dental Volunteers: We are in need of General Dentists, Oral and Maxillofacial Surgeons, Dental Hygienists, Dental Assistants, Dental X-Ray Technicians and Dental Students (with instructor oversight).
 The dental section consists of three sections: hygiene, restoration, and oral surgery.
 We do not provide any endodontic work at the clinic.
 The dental floor consists of 70 chairs.
 You do not need to bring your own equipment.
 All instrumentation and personal protective equipment is provided.
 Dental volunteers may also be eligible to receive 3 CE credits free of charge.
-For more information on the criteria for CE credits, click here
+For more information on the criteria for CE credits, click here.

 Vision Volunteers: We are in need of Optometrists and Ophthalmologists, Ophthalmic and Optometric Technicians, Opticians, and Vision Lab Technicians.
-The vision section provides full eye exams and produces custom-made prescription glasses on-site for our patients.
+The vision section provides full eye exams and produces custom-made prescription glasses on-site (up to 350 pairs per day) for our patients.

 Dress: We recommend volunteers wear modest, comfortable attire (scrubs are acceptable).
 All volunteers are required to wear closed-toe shoes (in which you can stand comfortably in for long hours).
 No tank tops, clothing featuring political statements, or clothing with offensive words/symbols are permitted.
 We do provide complimentary volunteer T-shirts for you to wear.

-Food: We provide our volunteers with breakfast, lunch, and light refreshments each day.
+Food: We provide our volunteers with breakfast, lunch, and refreshments each day.